-Patient information: Depression (The Basics)
+Patient education: Depression (The Basics)

-Patient information: Medicines for depression (The Basics)
+Patient education: Medicines for depression (The Basics)

-Patient information: Electroconvulsive therapy (ECT) (The Basics)
+Patient education: Electroconvulsive therapy (ECT) (The Basics)

-Patient information: Post-traumatic stress disorder (The Basics)
+Patient education: Post-traumatic stress disorder (The Basics)

-Patient information: Postpartum depression (The Basics)
+Patient education: Postpartum depression (The Basics)

-Patient information: Serotonin syndrome (The Basics)
+Patient education: Serotonin syndrome (The Basics)

 Beyond the Basics — Beyond the Basics patient education pieces are longer, more sophisticated, and more detailed.
 These articles are best for patients who want in-depth information and are comfortable with some medical jargon.

-Patient information: Depression in adults (Beyond the Basics)
+Patient education: Depression in adults (Beyond the Basics)

-Patient information: Sexual problems in men (Beyond the Basics)
+Patient education: Depression in children and adolescents (Beyond the Basics)

 Professional level information — Professional level articles are designed to keep doctors and other health professionals up-to-date on the latest medical findings.
 These articles are thorough, long, and complex, and they contain multiple references to the research on which they are based.
 Professional level articles are best for people who are comfortable with a lot of medical terminology and who want to read the same materials their doctors are reading.